kyeling/wi21-cse110-lab4/part1/part1.md

 13-d. `student["Favorite Teacher"]["name"]`
 13-e. `student["courseLoad"][0]`

 14-a.
-The output is 32 because the '2' gets converted to a string and addition of strings gives "32".
+The output is '32' because the 2 gets converted to a string and addition of strings gives "32".
 14-b.
-The output is NaN because you can't subtract something from a string.
+The output is 1 because the '3' gets converted to a number and 3-2=1.
 14-c.
-The output is 3 because adding null to 3 gives 3 back.
+The output is 3 because the null is interpreted as the number 0 and 3+0=3.
 14-d.
-The output is '3' because adding null to a string gives the string itself back.
+The output is '3null' because null is intepreted as a string and the result is concatenation of '3' and 'null'.
 14-e.
 The output is 4 because true is represented with a value of 1.
 14-f.
 The output is 0 because false is represented with a value of 0 and adding null doesn't add anything.
 14-g.
-The output is undefined because any operation with something undefined cannot be defined.
+The output is '3undefined' because undefined is treated as a string and concatenated to '3'.
 14-h.
-The output is undefined because any operation with something undefined cannot be defined.
+The output is NaN because unlike the previous example where something was added to a string, something undefined can't be subtracted from a string.

 15-a.
 The output is true because the '2' gets converted to a number and 2 > 1.
 15-b.
 The output is false because '2' is greater than '12' in lexicographical order.